markshannon/pattern-matching/precise_semantics.rst

 We believe that a pattern matching implementation for Python must have the following three properties:

 * The semantics of pattern matching must be precisely defined.
 * It must be implemented efficiently.
-That is, it should perform at least as well as a well written series of ``if``, ``elif`` statements.
+That is, it should perform at least as well as an equivalent sequence of ``if``, ``elif`` statements.
-* It must be robust in the face of changes to the environment.
+* It must be resilient to changes to the environment.
 It should be defined in terms of the behaviour of objects, not global state.

 Syntax
 ======